A fermionic superfluid state for many spinful species - II

 $|\Psi\rangle$ generalizes $|\Psi_{\text {BCS}}\rangle$ and sustains superfluidity.
 This wavefunction makes sense for two or more fermion species, with an interaction between different species.
-It can obviously be generalized for three or more fermion species.
-Moreover, a similar wavefunction using the new quantum index can be written in the real space representation instead of the momentum space one.
-At the moment, it is not possible to say how close $|\Psi\rangle$ is to experimental reality.
-It does represent a very promising avenue though, as can be seen from the discussion which follows.
+See eq. (\ref{dise}) below for a single fermion species. $|\Psi\rangle$ can obviously be generalized for three or more fermion species.
+Moreover, a similar wavefunction using the new quantum index can be written in the real space representation instead of the momentum space one. $|\Psi\rangle$ does represent a very promising avenue though, as can be seen from the discussion which follows.

 It allows for inequivalence between spin up and down fermions.
 Plus, it allows for the "exact" variational treatment of a wider class of Hamiltonians than sheer BCS type, e.g. comprising interaction and hybridization between different fermion species, in the well known manner of the BCS-Gorkov theory \cite{bcs},\cite{agd}.